wigginst/www-1/docs/source/SetUpHadoop.rst

 2. SSH and Rsync

-    Install SSH and Rsync is not already installed in the environment.
+    Install SSH and Rsync are not already installed in the environment.
+Use these commands to add them.

 .. code-block:: bash

     sudo apt-get install ssh
     sudo apt-get install rsync

-3. Download and extract latest Hadoop binary into your machine.
-The latest hadoop binary files are available at http://hadoop.apache.org/releases.html.
+3. Download and extract the latest Hadoop binary into your machine.
+These are available at http://hadoop.apache.org/releases.html.
 The following commands will download and extract Hadoop version 2.7.2.

 .. code-block:: bash